Dynamics of postcritically bounded polynomial semigroups II: fiberwise dynamics and the Julia sets: Introduction

 There are several areas in which we deal with generalized notions of classical iteration theory of rational functions.
 One of them is the theory of dynamics of rational semigroups (semigroups generated by holomorphic maps on the Riemann sphere $\CCI $), and another one is the theory of random dynamics of holomorphic maps on the Riemann sphere.

 In this paper, we will discuss these subjects.
 A {\bf rational semigroup} is a semigroup generated by a family of non-constant rational maps on $\CCI $, where $\CCI $ denotes the Riemann sphere, with the semigroup operation being functional composition (\cite{HM1}).
 A {\bf polynomial semigroup} is a semigroup generated by a family of non-constant polynomial maps.
-Research on the dynamics of rational semigroups was initiated by A. Hinkkanen and G. J. Martin (\cite{HM1}), who were interested in the role of the dynamics of polynomial semigroups while studying various one-complex-dimensional moduli spaces for discrete groups, and by F. Ren's group(\cite{GR}), who studied such semigroups from the perspective of random dynamical systems.
+Research on the dynamics of rational semigroups was initiated by A. Hinkkanen and G. J. Martin (\cite{HM1}), who were interested in the role of the dynamics of polynomial semigroups while studying various one-complex-dimensional moduli spaces for discrete groups, and by F. Ren and Z. Gong (\cite{GR}) and others, who studied such semigroups from the perspective of random dynamical systems.
 Moreover, the research on rational semigroups is related to that on ``iterated function systems" in fractal geometry.
-In fact, the Julia set of a rational semigroup generated by a compact family has `` backward self-similarity" (cf. \cite{S3,S1}).
-For other research on rational semigroups, see \cite{SY, SSS, SS, SU1, SU2}, and \cite{S5}--\cite{Skokyu10}.
+In fact, the Julia set of a rational semigroup generated by a compact family has `` backward self-similarity" (cf. \cite{S3,S1}). \cite{St} is a very nice (and short) article for an introduction to the dynamics of rational semigroups.
+For other research on rational semigroups, see \cite{SY, SSS, SS, SU1, SU2}, and \cite{S5}--\cite{Scpsb}.

-The research on the dynamics of rational semigroups is also directly related to that on the random dynamics of holomorphic maps.
+Research on the dynamics of rational semigroups is also directly related to that on the random dynamics of holomorphic maps.
 The first study in this direction was by Fornaess and Sibony (\cite{FS}), and much research has followed.
-(See \cite{Br, Bu1, Bu2, BBR,GQL,S9, SdpbpIII,Splms,Ssugexp, Skokyu10}.)
+(See \cite{Br, Bu1, Bu2, BBR,GQL,S9, SdpbpIII,Splms,Ssugexp, Scpsb,S8}.)

-We remark that the complex dynamical systems can be used to describe some mathematical models.
+We remark that complex dynamical systems can be used to describe some mathematical models.
 For example, the behavior of the population of a certain species can be described as the dynamical system of a polynomial $f(z)= az(1-z)$ such that $f$ preserves the unit interval and the postcritical set in the plane is bounded (cf. \cite{D}).
 From this point of view, it is very important to consider the random dynamics of such polynomials (see also Example~\ref{realpcbex}).
+The results of this paper might have applications to mathematical models.
 For the random dynamics of polynomials on the unit interval, see \cite{Steins}.

 We shall give some definitions for the dynamics of rational semigroups: \begin{df}[\cite{HM1,GR}] Let $G$ be a rational semigroup.
 We set \( F(G)\) is called the {\bf Fatou set} of $G$ and \( J(G)\) is called the {\bf Julia set} of $G$.
 We let $\langle h_{1},h_{2},\ldots \rangle $ denote the rational semigroup generated by the family $\{ h_{i}\} .$ The Julia set of the semigroup generated by a single map $g$ is denoted by $J(g).$ \end{df}